 The School of Business provides courses and degree programs in a non-traditional, accelerated format designed to meet the needs of working adults.
-The following undergraduate degrees are offered in the Adult and Professional Studies program: Associate of Science in Business Administration, Bachelor of Science in Business Administration with concentrations in Accounting, Human Resources Management and Management, and Bachelor of Applied Science in Operations Management with concentrations in Quality Systems, Logistics & Product Distribution and Leadership.
+The following undergraduate degrees are offered in the Adult and Professional Studies program: Associate of Science in Business Administration, Associate of Science in Accounting, Associate of Arts in University Studies, Bachelor of Science in Business Administration with concentrations in Accounting, Human Resources Management, Marketing, and Management, Bachelor of Applied Science in Operations Management with concentrations in Quality Systems, Logistics & Product Distribution and Leadership, Bachelor of Arts in University Studies and Bachelor of Arts in University Studies with a concentration in Business Administration.

-In addition to the main campus in Oakland City, the school has extension sites at Evansville, Bedford, Plainfield, Rockport and Toyota Motor Manufacturing Indiana (TMMI).
+In addition to the main campus in Oakland City, the school has extension sites at Evansville, Bedford, Jasper, Plainfield, and Rockport.
 Courses and/or cohort groups operate at other locations throughout Indiana.
 The professional development needs of employees of several Indiana businesses are being served with in-house courses, and programs.